teiid/teiid-thorntail/README.md

 # Roadmap

 Teiid will follow the 2.x line of Thorntail, which is predominately based upon WildFly integration.
-It is not yet known how much Thorntail 4.x will change this paradigm.
-We may switch our focus entirely to [Teiid Spring Boot](https://github.com/teiid/teiid-spring-boot) if Thorntail 4.x requires significant changes.
+Thorntail 4.x will merge with the [quarkus](quarkus.io) efforts - but will be a large shift from the WildFly paradigm and so is not something that we will initially be able to follow.
+With our Fuse allignment we will maintain [Teiid Spring Boot](https://github.com/teiid/teiid-spring-boot) in the interirm until it's clear how we'll leverage quarkus.

 # Releasing